CMReintjes/IlluminaCorrection/processflow.md

 # Process Flow

-In this assignment, the task is to develop a basic Illumina read error correction software that leverages _k-mer_ frequencies to identify and fix errors in sequencing reads.
-Here’s how you can break down the error correction process into a series of steps:
+The objective of this assignment is to develop a basic Illumina read error correction software that uses _k-mer_ frequencies and an error threshold to identify and fix errors in sequenced reads.

 ## 1. **Calculate k-mer Frequencies**